 Detailed information on each of the CDE programs can be found at CDE.

-The 2-week Operational Support Courses are offered as an entry program into either the CD-Rom or Web-Enabled programs.
-Officers selected to attend one of the OPS SUP courses will come to NWC for a 2-week in-residence course and will leave with partial credit in the applicable core course (S&W, TSDM, or JMO).
-They are expected to complete the follow-on program (CD-Rom or Web-Enabled) for JPME Phase 1 certification.
+The 2-week courses are offered as a supplement to the CD-Rom or Web-Enabled programs.
+Officers selected to attend one of the RO/JPME courses will come to NWC for a 2-week in-residence course and will leave with partial credit in the applicable core course (S&W, TSDM, or JMO).
+They are then expected to complete the applicable follow-on CD-Rom or Web-Enabled program for JPME Phase 1 certification.

-Office Chief of Navy Reserve (OCNR) has directed that Reserve Officers must be board selected by CNRFC to be eligible for all CDE programs (CD-Rom, Web-Enabled, and Fleet Seminar).
-CNRFC will promulgate selection board information via a formal message.
+Office Chief of Navy Reserve (OCNR) has directed that Reserve Officers must be board selected by CNRFC to be eligible for all 2-week RO/JPME courses.
+CNRFC will promulgate selection board information via message traffic.

 Course Program Manager